brson/hackmd-collab/compile-time-2.md

 }
 ```

+Notice that the only difference between these two cases is that the first
+`print`'s argument is type `&impl ToString`, and the second's is `&dyn
+ToString`.
+The first is using static dispatch, and the second dynamic.

-(In these examples we have to use `inline(never)` to defeat the compiler
+Note that in these examples we have to use `inline(never)` to defeat the
-optimizer.
-Without this it would turn these simple examples into the exact same
+compiler optimizer.
+Without this it would turn these simple examples into the
-machine code.
-I'll explore this further in the next episode of this series.)
+exact same machine code.
+I'll explore this further in a future episode of this
+series.

-A selection of the assembly for the static case:
+Below is an extremely simplified and sanitized version of the assembly
+for these two examples.
+If you want to see the real thing, the playgroud
+links above can generate them by clicking the buttons labeled `... -> ASM`.

 ```
-_ZN10playground5print17ha0649f845bb59b0cE:
+print::hffa7359fe88f0de2:
     ...
-	leaq	_ZN44_$LT$$RF$T$u20$as$u20$core..fmt..Display$GT$3fmt17hf85bec40266d54a0E(%rip), %rax
+    callq   *::core::fmt::write::h01edf6dd68a42c9c(%rip)
     ...

-	callq	*_ZN4core3fmt5write17h01edf6dd68a42c9cE@GOTPCREL(%rip)
+print::ha0649f845bb59b0c:
     ...

-_ZN10playground5print17hffa7359fe88f0de2E:
+    callq   *::core::fmt::write::h01edf6dd68a42c9c(%rip)
     ...

-	leaq	_ZN44_$LT$$RF$T$u20$as$u20$core..fmt..Display$GT$3fmt17h09f612f58a92f16cE(%rip), %rax
+main::h6b41e7a408fe6876:
     ...
-	callq	*_ZN4core3fmt5write17h01edf6dd68a42c9cE@GOTPCREL(%rip)
+    callq   print::hffa7359fe88f0de2
     ...

-_ZN10playground4main17h6b41e7a408fe6876E:
-	pushq	%rax
-	callq	_ZN10playground5print17hffa7359fe88f0de2E
+    callq   print::ha0649f845bb59b0c
-	popq	%rax
-	jmp	_ZN10playground5print17ha0649f845bb59b0cE
 ```

 And the dynamic case:

 ```
-_ZN10playground5print17h796a2cdf500a8987E:
+print::h796a2cdf500a8987:
     ...
-	leaq	_ZN60_$LT$alloc..string..String$u20$as$u20$core..fmt..Display$GT$3fmt17h6d6512069e6d4207E(%rip), %rax
+    callq   *::core::fmt::write::h01edf6dd68a42c9c(%rip)
     ...

-	callq	*_ZN3std2io5stdio6_print17heec45c591c88165dE@GOTPCREL(%rip)
+main::h6b41e7a408fe6876:
     ...

-_ZN10playground4main17h6b41e7a408fe6876E:
-	pushq	%rax
-	leaq	.L__unnamed_8(%rip), %rdi
-	leaq	.L__unnamed_9(%rip), %rsi
+    callq   print::h796a2cdf500a8987
+    ...
-	callq	_ZN10playground5print17h796a2cdf500a8987E
+    callq   print::h796a2cdf500a8987
-	leaq	.L__unnamed_10(%rip), %rdi
-	leaq	.L__unnamed_11(%rip), %rsi
-	popq	%rax
-	jmp	_ZN10playground5print17h796a2cdf500a8987E
 ```

-This omits most everything, but you can generate the full assembly yourself on the playground by clicking `... -> ASM`.

-Here we see the same pattern: in the first, there's no indirection, but two `print` functions; in the second there's a layer of indirection through function pointers, and only one `print` function.
+The important thing to note here is the duplication of functions or lack
+thereof, depending on the strategy.
+In the static case there are two `print`
+functions, distinguished by a hash value in their names, and `main` calls both
+of them.
+In the dynamic case, there is a single `print` function that `main`
+calls twice.
+The details of how these two strategies actually handle their
+arguments at the machine level are too intricate to go into here.

 ### More about the tradeoff

 These two strategies represent a notoriously difficult tradeoff: the first creates lots of machine instruction duplication, forcing the compiler to spend time generating those instructions, and putting pressure on the instruction cache, but &mdash; crucially &mdash; dispatching all the trait method calls statically instead of through a function pointer.
 The second saves lots of machine instructions and takes less work for the compiler to translate to machine code, but every trait method call is an indirect call through a function pointer, which is generally slower because the CPU can't know what instruction it is going jump to until the pointer is loaded.

-It is often thought that the static dispatch strategy results in faster machine code, though I have not seen any research into the matter (we'll do an experiment on this subject in the next edition of this series).
+It is often thought that the static dispatch strategy results in faster machine code, though I have not seen any research into the matter (we'll do an experiment on this subject in a future edition of this series).
 Intuitively, it makes sense &mdash; if the CPU knows the address of all the functions it is calling it should be able to call them faster than if it has to first load the address of the function, then load the instruction code into the instruction cache.
 There are though factors that make this intuition suspect:

 - first, modern CPUs have invested a lot of silicon into branch prediction, so
   if a function pointer has been called recently it will likely be predicted